davidroman0O/firm-go/readme.md

 ### Key Features

 - **✅ Fine-grained reactivity**: Updates propagate efficiently through a dependency graph
-- **✅ Thread-safe**: All operations are protected by mutexes for concurrent Go applications
 - **✅ Type-safe**: Built with Go generics for compile-time type checking
 - **✅ Automatic cleanup**: Resources are automatically cleaned up when no longer needed
 - **✅ Batched updates**: Efficiently group related state changes